pschragger/IOT_Tutorials_for_VU/RPI_AP_tutorial/README.md

       2. So I am choosing to use:
       ARMv8 64-bit image:Download - As of Sep 19, 2021 that link is  https://dietpi.com/downloads/images/DietPi_RPi-ARMv8-Bullseye.7z
    3. Extract the DietPi_RPi-ARMv8-Bullseye.7z -
-   3. Write the DietPi image to your SDcard using balenaetcher or other flashing software
+   4. Write the DietPi image to your SDcard using balenaetcher or other flashing software
       1. open balenaetcher
       2. select the dietpi image
+      3. Insert sd card ( do not format it)
       3. Select the targeted card ( that was inserted into your laptop)
       4. Press flash ( you may have to put in your credentials.
 I also had to  try a second time to make it work)
       5. wait until the flash finished and verifies the copy
       6. close balenaetcher

-   4. Edit the extracted DietPi_RPi-ARMv8-Bullseye to make a Headless install of Dietpi so installation needs: No Monitor, No LAN,  No router login see
+   5. Edit the extracted DietPi_RPi-ARMv8-Bullseye to make a Headless install of Dietpi so installation needs: No Monitor, No LAN,  No router login see
       Pre Configure WiFiYouTube video #3: https://www.youtube.com/watch?v=vlMpn9u0Y4o for step by step instructions or https://dietpi.com/phpbb/viewtopic.php?f=8&t=273 for text version of instructions
       But follow along here for my take on this setup:
          1. Find the sd card on your machine: